-This was a very surprising show, where the disability is showcased in a very natural, even sometimes fun way, clearly meant to show the audience how our focus should really be on the human being, beyond any evident disabilities.
-It’s a comedy, at times dark, and at times filled with strength, willpower and motivational messages and you can easily find yourself watching it for a couple of hours in a row since it only features eight 15-minute episodes.
-It’s kind of autobiographical, but I had no idea at the time I watched it, so I’m giving my opinion on the impact it had on me whilst unaware of that fact.
-The protagonist is a gay guy with Cerebral Palsy, fighting to be able to be independent, have a job and, as all of us, love.
-He is somewhat ashamed of his health condition, also being very tired of not getting treated like any other person, so he tries to hide it, which tends to lead him toward particularly difficult situations.
-It’s a very strong character and it gi...
+This was a very surprising show, in which disability is showcased in a natural, even sometimes fun way, clearly meant to show the audience that our focus should really be on the human being, beyond any apparent disabilities.
+True Empowerment It’s a comedy, at times dark, and at times filled with strength, willpower, and motivational messages, and you can easily find yourself watching it for a couple of hours in a row since it only features eight 15-minute episodes.
+It’s kind of autobiographical, but I had no idea at the time I watched it, so I’m giving my opinion on the impact it had on me, whilst unaware of that fact.
+Your Disability is NOT Who You Are The protagonist (Ryan O'Connell) is a gay guy with Cerebral Palsy, fighting to be able to be independent, have a job, and, like all of us, love.
+He is somewhat ashamed of his health condition, also being very tired of not getting treated like any other person, so he tries to hide it, which tends to lead hi...

 All Forms of Art provides you reviews from TV shows, movies, and books, helping you to choose what will be your next piece of entertainment.